Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 ### <p align="center"> ![Optional Mods](https://github.com/user-attachments/assets/ac08818b-a893-4d46-aa3f-77f40e0e3453) </p>

 - Various optional mods with associated descriptions are bundled that the user can enable or disable without voiding support.
-	- When enabling or disabling an optional mod, ensure that **all other similarly named mods** are also enabled or disabled.
+	- When enabling or disabling an optional mod, ensure that **all other mods sharing the root name** are also enabled or disabled.

   ![OptionalSeparators](https://github.com/user-attachments/assets/976d0ff7-c70e-435f-83b7-fe3939ac1cfc)